 Results – 4:50:24 (PR)

-3 Bests – what aspects of the race did you like the most
+3 Bests – What aspects of the NYC Marathon did you like the most?

-Not so much – aspects of the race that didn’t do it for you
+Not so much – What aspects of the NYC Marathon didn’t work for you?

--I stayed steady and never really felt like I hit “the wall”.
-I finished slower than I wanted to but I think that was because the course was so hilly.
+I stayed steady and never really felt like I hit “the wall”.
+I finished slower than I wanted to but I think that was because the NYC marathon course was so hilly.
 I trained for the bridges but my knees started to hurt around mile 16 so I walked at the water stops after that.

-Lessons for others – share your pro-tips on the race to help the next runner
+Lessons for others – share your pro-tips on the NYC Marathon to help the next runner

 Lessons you learned that will help you next time around

--Portions were pretty.
+Portions were pretty.
 I loved finishing in Central Park!
-Running over the Verranzano Bridge and getting to see the city was awesome!
+Running over the Verrazano Bridge and getting to see the city was awesome!